Emergency Alert Messages and the National Public Alerting System

 Emergency alert messages are issued by public officialsFootnote 2 who are designated by the federal government or your province or territory to warn the public of imminent or unfolding hazards to life and property (e.g., fire, natural disasters, biological threats, hazardous materials, environmental disasters, civil emergencies).
 These officials are also responsible for issuing scheduled test messages.

 Each year, during Emergency Preparedness Week in May, wireless service providers and broadcasters will distribute a test alert.
 Read more about alert types and testing at Alert Ready.

 For more information about the NPAS: National Public Alerting System.

 The list of subscription-based broadcasting service providers currently participating in the NPAS

-This table lists the subscription-based service providers that distribute emergency alert.
-These service providers offer multiple services that are available across the country.
-If you subscribe to one or more of the services in the table, you should be receiving emergency alert messages.
+The following list indicates the subscription-based service providers that distribute emergency alerts.
+If you subscribe to one or more of the services below, you should be receiving emergency alert messages.
 If you require more details, please contact your service provider.

 Subscription-based broadcasting service providers that distribute emergency alert messages:

 - Persona Communications

 Wireless Public Alerting